 John Fox, Jr. Festival

-On March 18, 2015, Mountain Empire Community College conducted the 39th annual John Fox, Jr. Festival.
-Featured authors were storyteller and author, Donald Davis, as well as poet and Germanna Community College President, Dr. David Sam.
-Poetry and short story contests were also conducted in conjunction with the festival, with prizes being awarded to winners in the adult, high school, and middle school categories.
+The annual John Fox, Jr. Festival features authors and storytellers.
+Poetry and short story contests are also conducted in conjunction with the festival, with prizes being awarded to winners in the adult, high school, and middle school categories.

 The John Fox, Jr. Festival is organized and funded each spring by the Mountain Empire Community College Foundation to encourage creative writing and to bring free public literary programming to the MECC campus.